emilyriehl/yoneda/src/simplicial-hott/09-yoneda.rzk.md

 #section yon-evid

 #variable A : U               	    -- The ambient type.
-#variable AisSegal : isSegal A  	-- A proof that A is Segal.
+#variable AisSegal : is-segal A  	-- A proof that A is Segal.
 #variable a : A             		-- The representing object.
 #variable C : A -> U				-- A type family.
 #variable CisCov : isCovFam A C		-- A covariant family.